cdmckinley/geometry-api/resume.md

 I am more of a listener.

-Detail-oriented and like to follow directions.
+I am detail-oriented and like to follow directions.

-A thinker rather than a talker.
+I am a thinker rather than a talker.

-Organized, okay with numbers and data, not very comfortable with stats.
+I am organized and comfortable with numbers and data.

 I am okay with creating slides.

 I can handle criticism.

-I have not served as a tech lead or a project manager and I do not work in IT currently.

-I don't have any experience working with APIs and will need some refresher on MVC.

 I can speak more than one language.

+I have somewhat experience in explaining/training. (my current job as teller requires me to train newer tellers.)

+I have been told that I am patient and calm in any situation.